 Some important properties¶

-The properties below are frequently used in the computational studies of crystalline materials:
+The properties below are frequently considered in the computational studies of crystalline materials: